Lilypad-Tech/lilypad-v0/README.md

 - Video Editing
 - and many, many more!

+### Get in touch

-We'd also LOVE to hear about what use cases you have - contact us in the FilecoinProject Slack #bacalhau channel
+We'd also LOVE to hear about what use cases you have - contact us in the [FilecoinProject Slack](https://filecoinproject.slack.com/) #bacalhau or #bacalhau-lilypad channel

 Contributions to this repo would also earn you many 5/5 Stable Diffusion Rainbow Unicorns (and be gratefully recieved)!

+### Bacalhau team

-❤️ Bacalhau team: off-chain decentralised compute ❤️
+❤️ Bacalhau team: off-chain filecoin-native decentralised compute ❤️

 #buildwithbacalhau